-Below is a snmpwalk example command on Linux.
+Below is a snmpwalk example command in Linux.
 As you can see this functions in much the same way walking through the OIDs to pull the relevant system information from the connected devices:

 Save Time with snmpwalk

-snmpwalk seems like a complicated concept but it isn’t in reality.
+The concept of snmpwalk seems complicated, but it isn’t in reality.
 The snmpwalk command is simply a shorthand way to use multiple GETNEXT requests without having to type lots of different commands.
 With one snmpwalk command, you can fire off lots of different GETNEXT and view your infrastructure health.